 Basil

-In certain dishes, it is possible to replace cilantro with basil, but certain types of basil can add a completely different taste, while others are a great substitute for cilantro.
-Italian basil has a very distinct and strong flavour, so it may not be the best substitute for cilantro in a recipe.
+In certain dishes, you can replace cilantro with basil.
+Some types of basil can add a completely different taste, while others make a great substitute for cilantro.
+Italian basil has a very distinct and strong flavour, so it may not be the best substitute for cilantro.
 Thai basil, on the other hand, has a flavour that is a little bit spicy and light and is a perfect substitute for cilantro in dishes such as curry, soups, and stocks.

 Herb mixtures

-If you really want to emulate the flavour of cilantro but don’t have access to it or don’t like its taste, you can mix herbs that have similar flavour profiles to achieve the same result.
-Chopping parsley, dill, oregano, and a little bit of tarragon together can add notes of cilantro with a little bit more pop and pizzaz.
+If you really want to emulate the flavour of cilantro but don’t have access to it or don’t like its taste, you can mix herbs that have similar flavour profiles.
+Chopping parsley, dill, oregano, and a little tarragon together can add notes of cilantro with a bit more pop and pizzazz.

-Cilantro is a versatile herb that can add a very distinct to your dishes and is a great addition to your kitchen arsenal.
+Cilantro is a versatile herb that can add a very distinct flavour to your dishes.
 However, while cilantro is an amazing ingredient, you should be aware of its polarising effect.
-If you’re cooking for somebody new, it may be best to use a cilantro substitute if you don’t know whether they like it or not.
+If you’re cooking for someone new, it may be best to use a cilantro substitute if you don’t know whether they like cilantro.